-Within short distance from Elounda, near the salt pans, we meet few remains of the ancient city Olous (most inside the sea) that was inhabited since the Minoan period.
+Within short distance from Elounda, near the Venetian salt pans, we meet few remains of the ancient city Olous (most are inside the sea) or Oloundas that was inhabited since the Minoan period.
 Olous was one of the hundred most important cities of ancient Crete with a maximum population of over 30,000 people.
 The administrative system of Olous was Eunomia, a kind of democracy.
 In Olous Tallean Zeus, Apollo and Vritomartis (Artemis) were worshipped.